MinimalistYing/vanilla-antd-message/README.md

 # vanilla-antd-message
 Lightweight(Only 5kb including Javascript and CSS before gzip), antd like message component.
-Used for display global messages as feedback in response to user operations.
+Used for display global messages on your site.
-Writting with vanilla Javascript.
+Writting with vanilla Javascript, Zero dependencies.
-Zero dependencies.
 Inspired by [Ant Design](https://ant.design/components/message/)

 # Demo